mxagar/elastic_search_guide/README.md

 # Here, we have an Index reviews
 # and we add a new field to it:
 # "created_at": { "type": "date" }
+# However, it is usually not possible to change/modify
+# existing mappings or their fields.
+# The alternative is to create new mappings
+# and `_reindex` the old index to the new one.
 PUT /reviews/_mapping
 {
   "properties": {